MinightDev/Autoshorts/README.md

 ### Multi-Language Support
 `✔️ Autoshorts supports videos in any language, ensuring global appeal and accessibility.`

+### Clips Library
+`✔️Access your processed clips in the Clips Library.
+Download them, schedule uploads to your favourite socials, and view comprehensive information such as virality score to track their performance.`

 ## Frequently Asked Questions 🤔

 ### What kind of videos are supported?